algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/ASTExp.md

 said to be "admissible" and A\* is then guaranteed to find a shortest path to the end node (assuming all edges have a positive weight).
 With an inadmissible heuristic a path will still be found (and it may even be found more quickly) but it may not be the shortest.

+A\* is one of a related group of graph traversal algorithms that can be viewed as having a similar structure.
+Others of these algorithms work with weighted graphs where the aim is to find the least cost path(s), while BFS and DFS ignore edge weights and Prim's algorithm finds a minumum spanning tree of the graph (the least cost set of edges that connects all nodes, if the graph is connected).

-A\* is one of several algorithms that can be viewed as having a similar structure.
-Some of these can be used for both directed and undirected graphs; here we use undirected graphs for simplicity.
-The way paths are represented is for each node to point to the previous node in the path (so paths are actually reversed in this representation and essentially we have a tree with "parent" pointers and the start node at the root).
-This allows multiple nodes to each have a single path represented.
+These graph traversal algorithms can be used for both directed and undirected graphs; in AIA we use undirected graphs for simplicity.
+Paths are represented by having each node point to the previous "parent" node in the path, so we have a tree with "parent" pointers and the start node at the root, that is a tree of reversed paths.

-As all these algorithms execute, we can classify nodes into three sets.
+As these algorithms execute, we can classify nodes into three sets.
+These are:

+- "Finalised" nodes, for which the shortest or least costly path back to the start node has already been finalised, that is the final parent node has been determined and is recorded;

-They are the nodes for which the final parent node has been found (this is a region of the graph around the start node), "frontier" nodes that are not finalised but are connected to a finalised node by a single edge, and the rest of the nodes, which have not been seen yet.
-The frontier nodes are stored explicitly in some data structure and some algorithms also need some way to check if a node has been seen and/or finalised.
+- "Frontier" nodes, that are not finalised but are connected to a finalised node by a single edge; and

+- The rest of the nodes, which have not been seen yet.

+The frontier nodes are stored in a data structure.
+Some of the algorithms also need a way to check if a node has already been seen and/or finalised.

 The frontier initially contains just the start node.
-The algorithms repeatedly pick a frontier node, finalises the node (its current parent becomes its final parent) and updates information about neighbours of the node.
+The algorithms repeatedly pick a frontier node, finalise the node (its current parent becomes its final parent) and update information about the neighbours of the node.

-The A\* algorithm keeps track of the length of the shortest path found so far to each node (if any) and uses a priority queue (PQ) for the frontier nodes, ordered according to this length *plus* the heuristic value for the node.
-At each stage the node with minimum path length plus heuristic value is removed from the priority queue and finalised; its neighbours in the frontier may now have a shorter path to them so their costs need to be updated (and other neighbours must be added to the frontier).
+A\* uses a priority queue for the frontier nodes, ordered on the shortest distance to the node found so far *plus* the heuristic value of the node.
+At each stage the node with the minimum cost is removed for processing, and its neighbors have their information updated if a shorter path has now been found.
+Other algorithms use other data structures to keep track of the frontier nodes.

-In the presentation here, we do not give details of how the priority queue is implemented, but just emphasise it is a collection of nodes with associated costs and the node with the minimum cost is selected each stage.
-When Length elements values disappear it means the element has been removed from the PQ (the length and heuristic values are not used again).
+In the presentation here, we do not give details of how the priority queue is implemented, but just emphasise it is a collection of nodes with associated path lengths plus heuristic values and the node with the minimum total is selected each stage.
+When elements disappear from the length and heuristic arrays it means the element has been removed from the priority queue (the value is not used again).
 The pseudo-code is simpler if nodes that are yet to be seen are also put in the PQ, with infinite cost, which we do here.
+The frontier is the set of nodes with a finite path length shown.

 Here we number all nodes for simplicity so we can use arrays for the graph representation, the parent pointers, etc.  For many important